GSA-TTS/identity-handbook/_articles/manage-50-50-state.md

 * Deploy 1: Change the flag value
 * Make any changes to routes, jobs, and persistent data in following deploys as described above.

+## JavaScript Requests from API Endpoints
+We can hit 50/50 state errors when JavaScript requests to an API endpoint assume that the data will take a certain shape.
+If an older instance responds to the request, it could cause the request to fail.

+To avoid such an error, consider modifying the JavaScript request to be less coupled with the shape of the data that the API returns.

 ## Test in the 50/50 state
 When making a large change such as adding a new page to the Identity Verification flow, it can be helpful to test in the 50/50 state.
 Large changes are developed behind a feature flag and then